captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I don’t know what I’ll do
 ---
-I’ll.
+I’ll figure that out when I get there
 ---
-Figure that out when I get there
+I.
 ---
-I.    Look.
+Look.
 ---
 There is gonna be a time
 ---
-when I’m not able to move
+when I can't move
 ---
-or talk or fight you anymore.
+or talk or fight with you anymore.
 ---
-And so before that happens
+so before that happens
 ---
 I need you to hear me NOW
 ---